Tiagura/k8s-gitops/README.md

 - **Self-Managing:** ArgoCD manages itself, so the cluster remains consistent with the Git repository.
 - **External & Internal Access to Services**
   - Internal: All services are accessible inside the home network.
-  - External: Select services are available from the internet through **Cloudflare Tunnel**.
+  - External: Selected services are available from the internet through **Cloudflare Tunnel**.

 ## Cluster Components